akeneo/pim-helpcenter/doc/announcements-workflow.md

 An announcement is a marketing message delivered into the PIM through the communication panel.
 It can be:
 - either the announcement of a new feature.
 In that case we call it an "update".
-- or any marketing message (not implemented yet)
+- or any product marketing message (not implemented yet)

 For now, only "updates" are pushed into the PIM, for CE and EE.